 Brochures are sold in packages of 25.

 The first step is to distinguish between two types of anxiety.
 If your anxiety is a direct result of lack of preparation, consider it a normal, rational reaction.
 However, if you are adequately prepared but still panic, “blank out”, and/or overreact, your reaction is not rational.
-While both of these anxieties may be considered normal (anyone can have them) it is certainly helpful to know how to overcome their effects.
+While both of these anxieties may happen to anyone, it is certainly helpful to know how to overcome their effects.

-Preparation is the best way to minimize rationale anxiety.
+Preparation is the best way to minimize rational anxiety.
 Consider the following: